Chunjee/string-similarity.ahk/README.md

 	, "Wanted: mountain bike with at least 21 gears."])
 ; =>
 { ratings:
+	[{ target: "For sale: table in very good condition, olive green in colour.",
+		rating: 0.71 },
-	 [ { target: "For sale: green Subaru Impreza, 210,000 miles",
+	{ target: "For sale: green Subaru Impreza, 210,000 miles",
 		rating: 0.30 },
-		 { target: "For sale: table in very good condition, olive green in colour.",
-			 rating: 0.71 },
 	{ target: "Wanted: mountain bike with at least 21 gears.",
-			 rating: 0.11 } ],
+		rating: 0.11 }],
 	bestMatch:
 	{ target: "For sale: table in very good condition, olive green in colour.",
 		rating: 0.71 } }
 ```